ExistensialReset/flowmosr/guides/ethics_care/ETHICS_AND_CARE.md

 Children should not be made responsible for rescuing adults from Mammon.

+Children should also not be deprived of joy, wonder, beauty, exploration, and play in the name of safety.

+A protected childhood must still be a childhood.

 ---

-## 12. DISABILITY AND CHRONIC ILLNESS
+## 14. DISABILITY AND CHRONIC ILLNESS

 A person's body is not a moral failure.